smithki/vuex-ts/README.md

 export class MyModuleActions extends ModuleActions<MyModuleState, RootState> {
   // Define your action handlers as asynchronous methods that accept one
   // argument (the "payload").
-It's type signature will carry over to your
+Its type signature will carry over to your
   // module and enforce typing accordingly.
   //
   // Action handlers can optionally return a value!